stoyan-stoyanov/llmflows/README.md

 ## 🤖 About LLM Flows
 LLMFlows is a framework for building simple, explicit, and transparent LLM(Large Language Model) applications such as chatbots, question-answering systems, and agents.

-At its core, LLMFlows provides a minimalistic set of abstractions that allow you to utilize LLMs and vector stores and build well-structured and explicit apps that don't have hidden prompts or behind LLM calls.
+At its core, LLMFlows provides a minimalistic set of abstractions that allow you to utilize LLMs and vector stores and build well-structured and explicit apps that don't have hidden prompts or LLM calls.
 LLM Flows ensures complete transparency for each component, making monitoring, maintenance, and debugging easy.